 The Judicial Review Board shall be composed of five (5) Commissioners charged with interpreting the Constitution, Bylaws and acts of the Student Government Association.

-Commissioners shall serve two (2) academic year terms, with two (2) Commissioners being selected on even-numbered years and three (3) Commissioners being selected on odd-numbered years.
-Replacement Commissioners may be appointed to fulfill the remainder of a former Commissioner’s term as needed.
+Commissioners shall be appointed each year by the president and approved by the general assembly with a two (2) year term limit.
+Replacement Commissioners may be appointed to fulfill the remainder of a former Commissioners tem as necessary.

 The Judicial Commission shall have original jurisdiction in all cases arising under this Constitution and Bylaws.